Updated on 21 April 2020

 - Educational and childcare activities in all educational institutions, daycare centres and after-school activity centres are suspended (except for remote education).

 Idle time.
-A company that cannot provide employees with agreed work due to emergency situation or quarantine declared by the Government can unilaterally declare idle time.
+A company that cannot provide employees with agreed work due to emergency situation or quarantine declared by the Government can unilaterally declare idle time if due to the organization of work there is no possibility to work remotely or the employee does not agree to work for another job offered.
 Idle time can be declared for a certain period or indefinitely.
 The salary of a full-time employee during idle time may not be lower than the minimum wage set in Lithuania (EUR 607 gross).

-The state will provide employers with subsidies on wages during idle time, which can be paid for up to 3 months.
-The amount of the subsidy is 90% of the employee’s wage, but not more than the minimum wage in Lithuania if company activities are restricted by quarantine measures.
-If the company is not restricted by quarantine measures, the subsidy is 60% of the employee’s wage, but not more than the minimum wage in Lithuania.
-The subsidy is only granted if the employer retains the employee’s position for at least 3 months after subsidy payments stop.
+State subsidy.
+The state will provide employers with subsidies on wages during idle time, which will be paid until the Government-declared state of emergency and quarantine continue.
+Each employer will be able to choose the amount of the subsidy – 90% of the employee’s wage but not more than the minimum wage in Lithuania (EUR 607), or 70% of the employee’s wage but not more than the 1.5 minimum wages in Lithuania (EUR 910.50).
+The employer must retain at least 50% of the subsidised employees for at least 3 months after subsidy payments stop.
+More information on state subsidies may be found here.

 Partial idle time.
 An employer can declare partial idle time if ‒ for objective reasons ‒ unable to provide an employee or their team with a full-time job but still able to provide part of the agreed work.
 Partial idle time is declared by reducing the number of weekly working days by at least two working days or daily working hours by at least three working hours.
 Wages are paid for time actually worked, while time during which an employee did not work is paid as idle time (see the information provided above).
 If employers declared partial idle time, they can also apply for subsidies on wages.